Dog and surprised woman

 cat

 McPhersons Veterinary Practice is described by one long-term client as “not a great big corporate type,” suggesting an independent feel rather than a large group.
 Based on the information available, the practice covers routine consults alongside more complex care: dental treatment is specifically mentioned with a good post-op outcome, and emergency care is referenced (including a New Year’s Eve visit).
 Reviews repeatedly mention vets taking time to listen to owners and give advice, including one account of a vet remembering a client and their previous dog at a later first consultation with a new pet.
-However, a small number of recent reviews raise serious concerns, including an alleged misdiagnosis and complaints about costs not being discussed before payment.

 Our Score (81/100)